psanan/swiss-german-english/README.md

 ## Guides

+This repository includes the data and logic to generate guides for learning, reference, and practice.

 * TODO: link to Guide.
 Word list. and/or Flashcards.

-## Scope and data
+## Scope and data conventions

-TODO link to the data file (TSV or whatever it ends up being)
+The main data source is [translations.tsv](./translations.tsv).

 This is a curated set of examples to help someone (roughly like me) learn.
 It's not a complete reference or dictionary.